pogobanane/lrz-gitlab-classroom/README.md

 ## Design

 The system consists of two parts.
 A perl-based website, and a python-based worker/backend.
 Students receive a (possibly) unique sign-up link to sign up.
-After signup, the website stores the user info in the state dir.
-The python worker monitors files in the state dir for changes, and creates the student repositories on gitlab accordingly.
+After signup, the website stores the user info in the state dir mojo.db.
+The python worker monitors files in the state dir for changes, pops the new users out of mojo.db, and creates the student repositories on gitlab accordingly.

 ## Safety